 Bespoke software development is a fancy way of saying software that's built specifically for a purpose.
 If a business can't find an off-the-shelf solution they like, they might opt to have a bespoke system built to fit the business requirements.

 Hopefully, we've given you all the details you need to make an informed decision about using readymade software or spending the time and effort to build something custom.
-If you've got questions for comments, please leave them in the comments section below and our team will get back to you in a day or two!
+For more articles, check out the Clean Commit blog and if you've got questions or comments, please leave them in the comments section below and our team will get back to you in a day or two!

 Tim is the face of the company.
 When you want to kick off a new project, or an update on your existing project, Tim is your man!